Back

 Welcome to the OneTable Mindfulness Shabbat Guide.

 Relinquishing control, being present, quieting the thoughts in our minds — these things are hard.
-Like many of us, I conditioned myself to work, to relish a busy schedule, and to embrace anxiety as a necessary tool for success.
-Three things have helped rescue me from constant doing: Shabbat, meditation, and yoga.
+Like many of us, you may feel conditioned to work, to relish a busy schedule, and to embrace anxiety as a necessary tool for success.

 Lighting the candles on Friday night can be a tool to meditate on gratitude; sharing challah with friends can be a tool to eat with awareness.
 There is no disconnect between the healing aspects of Shabbat and the restorative aspects of yoga and meditation.

-My hope is that this guide will give you additional resources to deepen your Shabbat practice with new teachings, movement meditations, and ways of looking at Jewish ritual as a gift from our ancestors to mindfully pause, reflect, celebrate and nourish yourself and your community each and every week.
+We hope this guide will give you additional resources to deepen your Shabbat practice with new teachings, movement meditations, and ways of looking at Jewish ritual as a gift from our ancestors to mindfully pause, reflect, celebrate, and nourish yourself and your community each and every week.